How Does Google Analytics Work?

 However, it will also collect data on your website, your industry, your customers, and your interactions with them.
 With changes in net neutrality laws and knowledge of Google’s parent company Alphabet’s extensive interest in the acquisition of data mining companies, it is important to be aware of a few things.
 That being said, there are a few key things to know about Google analytics…

-Well Google’s search engine and the implementation of cookies have enabled us to find things we searched for a year ago or more.
-Cookies are actually given to our computers by each website we visit.
+Google’s search engine and the implementation of cookies have enabled us to find things we searched for a year ago or more.
+Cookies are given to our computers on the websites we visit every day.
 They store basic information about our computer, and browsing habits.
 Unless we do something illegal they should be relatively harmless.

 Google Analytics works by using cookies.